AustinPriesel-Skillable/DPAI-130-mdrnzappsdtbsdepth/Lab 1/Lab 1-Build a fitness app with GitHub Copilot agent mode.md

     1. Update `urls.py` to replace the return for the REST API URL endpoints with the environment variable $CODESPACE_NAME https://$CODESPACE_NAME-8000.app.github.dev for Django and avoid certificate HTTPS issues.

-    2. Make sure the Django backend works on your codespace URL and localhost (i.e., the value of `$CODESPACE_NAME`) by updating `ALLOW
+    2. Make sure the Django backend works on your codespace URL and localhost (i.e., the value of `$CODESPACE_NAME`) by updating `ALLOWED_HOSTS` in `settings.py`.

+    3. Test the API endpoints using curl command.
     ```

     ![A screenshot of a computer Description automatically